PunksB1602/BrainLat_dataset/README.md

 - **Modalities:** T1w anatomical MRI, resting-state fMRI, DWI, high-density EEG
 - **Clinical Groups:** AD, bvFTD, MS, PD, and healthy controls

+This repository focuses on a verified PD vs CN subset of the BrainLat dataset and does not reproduce the full multimodal cohort described in the original publication.

 ---

 ## Dataset Composition